kubeflow/testing/release-infra/README.md

 This page describes our release infrastructure.

-It also contains various config files for our release infrastruce.
+It also contains various config files for our release instrastructure.

 ## IAM Policies